broadinstitute/golang-project-template/README.md

 ## Additional Steps

-1. To ensure the code coverage functionality is working, make sure github pages in the project repo.
+1. To ensure the code coverage functionality is working, make sure github pages is enabled in the project repo.

 2. To take advantage of the cloudbuild image build process, a [cloud build trigger](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers) must be created to monitor the project repository.